-Cryptic Waterbirds
+Cryptic waterbirds

-Surveys of cryptic waterbirds conducted in the CLLMM region in 2013-14 found that the distribution, abundance and species recorded were comparable between 2012 and 2013.
-One species - the Little Bittern - that was recorded in 2012 was not recorded in 2013.
-However, this species is rare in the Lower Lakes, and in the Lower Murray more generally, and thus the absence of this species is highly unlikely to reflect important changes in local habitat conditions for this species.
-While the total number of individuals recorded was lower in 2013 than 2012 for many species, overall the pattern of distribution and abundance for cryptic waterbirds in the CLLMM did not change significantly among the two survey years.
+Surveys of cryptic waterbirds conducted in the CLLMM region in 2013-14 found that the distribution, abundance and species were comparable between 2013-14 and 2012-13.
+One species - Australian Little Bittern - that was recorded in 2012-13, was not recorded in 2013-14.
+However, this species is rare in the Lower Lakes, and in the Lower Murray more generally (Pickering, 2010; Atlas of Living Australia), and thus its absence is highly unlikely to reflect important changes in local habitat conditions for this species.
+While the total number of records was lower in 2013-14 than 2012-13 for many species, overall the pattern of distribution and abundance for cryptic waterbirds in the CLLMM did not change significantly among the two survey years.

-As in 2012, the most common species recorded in this survey were the three passerine reed-dependent species (Australian Reed-warbler, Little Grassbird and Golden-headed Cisticola), and the Purple Swamphen.
-However, a number of regionally rare species were also recorded, including Latham's Snipe and Australasian Bittern, that suggest the CLLMM continues to provide some habitat for these threatened species, as well as the more common species.
+As in 2012-13, the most common species recorded in this survey were three passerine species (Australian Reed Warbler, Little Grassbird and Golden-headed Cisticola), and the Purple Swamphen.
+However, a number of regionally rare species were also recorded, including Latham's Snipe and Australasian Bittern.
+This suggests that the CLLMM continues to provide some habitat for these threatened species, as well as the more common species.

-While these patterns suggest a degree of consistency in the reed-dependent waterbird community of the CLLMM region, these data do not reflect the range of environmental conditions under which these species have been (or are likely to be) subjected to.
-We do not have an adequate understanding, for example, of how the recent drought that occurred in the region affected the distribution and abundance of cryptic waterbirds, although we can infer from natural history that some species were likely to have been significantly affected (e.g. Australasian Bittern).
-Furthermore, we have limited-no understanding of the distribution and abundance of these species prior to the drought, and so cannot judge whether the patterns we have observed over the last two years reflect longer-term patterns during "good" years, or whether these species are still in post-drought recovery (or declining).
-While we can indirectly draw some conclusions based on the historic distribution of key habitat features, the only way to address these issues in the future is to ensure that the past two survey years form the basis of a much longer-term monitoring program.
+While these patterns suggest a degree of consistency in the waterbird community of the CLLMM region, these data do not reflect the range of environmental conditions under which these species have been (or are likely to be) subjected to.
+We do not have an adequate understanding, for example, of how the recent drought that occurred in the region affected the distribution and abundance of cryptic waterbirds, although we can infer from natural history that some species were likely to have been significantly affected (e.g. Australasian Bittern) (see Birds Australia, 2011; Marchant and Higgins, 1990).
+Furthermore, we have limited to no understanding of the distribution and abundance of these species prior to the drought, and so cannot judge whether the patterns we have observed over the last two years reflect longer-term patterns during "good" years, or whether these species are still in post-drought recovery (or declining).
+While we can indirectly draw some conclusions based on the historic distribution of key habitat features, the only way to quantitatively address these issues in through investment in a long-term monitoring program with the specific intent of understanding the response of these species to environmental change.